 Togetherness Goes Beyond Coordination

-Coordination still matters, since plans often fall apart on small practicalities.
-Interfaces can help by keeping shared details in one place and reducing the back-and-forth that drains momentum.
-Yet togetherness grows from shared reference and activity: cooking, walking, building something side by side, watching the same film, noticing a small detail and carrying it into conversation later.
-Designing for these moments means supporting what people are doing together.
+Coordination remains important, as plans often unravel due to small practicalities.
+Interfaces can assist by centralising shared details and reducing the back-and-forth that wastes momentum.
+Still, togetherness arises from shared reference and activity: cooking, walking, building something side by side, watching the same film, noticing a small detail and bringing it into conversation later.
+Designing for these moments involves supporting what people do together.

 Shared Attention Mode